Immolare/artist-image-generator/README.txt

 Create unique images from scratch based on text prompts using DALL·E technology.
 Output variations of existing images or compose your own (pro) to generate unique and royalty-free images.

 #### Topic-based AI Image Generator Tool
 Place a topic-based image generator tool on any page using shortcode, allowing visitors to generate images according to predefined topics.
+Visitors can be limited by requests number and duration.

 #### Topic-based AI Avatar Generator Tool
 Same as the Image Generator Tool.
 Place a shortcode anywhere on your website and allow users to create and set their avatar.
 An alternative to Gravatar, compatible with One User Avatar, Simple Local Avatars.
+Users can be limited by requests number and duration.

-#### Topic-based AI Avatar Generator Tool
+#### Use DALL-E Everywhere
 Use the plugin anywhere inside your admin.
 It is accessible directly from the WordPress Media Manager.
 Enjoy compatibility with popular page builders, media plugins and Woocommerce.

 #### Generation History